 - 2 cups brown rice, cooked in vegetable broth

 - 1 (8-ounce) package cheese, shredded, vegan

 - 6 tortillas, burrito size

 - 6 tablespoons sour cream, vegan (like Tofutti)

 - 2 tomatoes, diced

 - In a large frying pan, over medium heat, warm the salsa; stir in the refried beans; stir in the corn and rice.
-Add 1 T. chili powder, 1 t. garlic, 1 t. dry cilantro, and 1/2 t. salt.
+Add 1 tablespoon chili powder, 1 teaspoon garlic, 1 teaspoon dry cilantro, and 1/2 teaspoon salt.
 Stir until warm.

 - Divide the bean mixture onto the 6 tortillas.
 Top with a tablespoon of sauce and sprinkle with some vegan cheese.
 Roll each tortilla and place, seam down, into the baking pan.
 Evenly distribute the remaining sauce over the enchiladas and sprinkle with the remaining vegan cheese.

 - Cover the pan with aluminum foil and bake for 25 minutes.
 Remove from the oven and remove the foil.
 Return to the oven for an additional 10 minutes.
 Remove from the oven and let cool a few minutes before plating.